-The KLVFRD has experienced a decreasing number of alarms according to computer aided dispatch (CAD) data provided by the Monroe County Sheriff's office.
-The following chart shows how response volume has changed over the last three years.10
+The KLVFRD has experienced a decreasing number of calls for service according to CAD data provided by the Monroe County Sheriff's office.
+The following chart shows how response volume has changed over the last three years.
+13

-10 The chart includes mutual aid responses provided to areas outside the limits of the District.
+13 The chart includes mutual aid responses provided to areas outside the limits of the Key Largo Fire District.